Best Shoulder Exercises for Muscle Growth: Top Picks and Rankings

 Are you ready to build boulder shoulders?
 Whether you're a beginner or an intermediate lifter, choosing the right exercises for your shoulder workouts can make all the difference in your muscle growth journey.
 In this comprehensive guide, we'll rank popular shoulder exercises from 5 stars to 0 stars, helping you optimize your training for maximum gains.

-A lifter performs lateral raises inside a viby gym
+A jacked lifter performs standing lateral raises in the gym

 Introduction